 - Surgical: treatment of basal cell carcinoma, squamous cell carcinoma, and melanoma

 - Dr. Goodkin's original research on brachioradial pruritus (itchy skin condition) was published in the foremost dermatology journal, Journal of the American Academy of Dermatology, in 2003.
 She also presented the work at the Annual Meeting of the American Academy of Dermatology in 2001.
 Dr. Goodkin had also published other manuscripts on pruritus (itching) in the Journal of the American Academy of Dermatology and in a major medical textbook, Conn's Current Therapy.
 Dr. Goodkin was selected for a prestigious Howard Hughes Research Fellowship in 1993 and received the Cancer Federation Award for her research on genes involved in tumor suppression and immune response in 1994.
 The Journal of the American Academy of Dermatology asked Dr. Goodkin to serve as a reviewer in 1999.

 - Dr. Goodkin served as a Harvard Medical School Clinical Instructor in 2002, teaching residents and other physicians about dermatology, and she was staff dermatologist at Lahey Clinic from 2002-2004.
 She has volunteered at skin cancer screenings at Newton Wellesley Hospital, University of Massachusetts Memorial Medical Center and Lahey Clinic.

 - Admitting Physician, Beth Israel Deaconess Needham Hospital

 Dr. Goodkin is fluent in Russian.
-She enjoys spending time with her family, including her two children.
+She enjoys spending time with her family, including her three children.